-The role of DRS is not only what is written on your job description.
+The role of DRS is not only what is written in your job description.
 You will be called upon to do some things that may challenge you personally and professionally.
 These experiences will be opportunities which will grow you as a leader.
+It is also important that you recognise the load you carry and that you are aware of the need to care for yourself to avoid work overload.
+Develop skills in asking for help, especially from the 'tagged' teachers on your staff. (see appendices 1 & 2)